dhicks/chlorpyrifos/paper.md

 Chlorpyrifos uses are associated with townships and sections in the data, and I calculated annual and all-study-period totals of active ingredient at the centroid of each 1 mile-square ($1.6 km \times 1.6 km$) section.
 Because these centroids do not match the actual use locations (i.e., farm fields), the centroid totals might be unreliable for the smallest CTD, 1km (see discussion and table \ref{tab.ctd} below).
 However, this error should be negligible for the other CTDs.

-*[total num. observations, range of total use values]
+All together, 1,113,398 use records for chlorpyrifos were identified in the DPR datasets for 2011-15.
+After aggregating by sections and years, there were 31,789 records, with annualized use values ranging from $10^-2$ to $10^4$ lbs of active ingredient.

 ## Demographics ##

-The second primary dataset comprises American Community Survey (ACS) five-year estimates, from 2011-2015, for all Census tracts and places in the 17 Central Valley Counties.
+The second primary dataset comprises American Community Survey (ACS) five-year estimates, from 2011-2015, for Census tracts and places in the 17 Central Valley Counties.

-*[total num. tracts, places]

 For each tract and place, I retrieved estimates and margin of error (MOE) values for three categories of demographic variables:  *race and ethnicity* (Hispanic, non-Hispanic White, non-Hispanic Black, Indigenous, and Asian residents), *foreign-born noncitizens*, *children under 5* (who may be especially sensitive to chlorpyrifos exposure due to small body weight and critical neurodevelopmental processes), and *poverty* (individuals with an Census-determined income-poverty ratio below 1).
 Intersectionality theory [CollinsIntersectionality2013] suggests that interlocking systems of oppression, such as race-ethnicity and class, can produce synergistic effects, with greater disparities than either system would produce "on its own."
 I therefore retrieved an intersectional Hispanic poverty variable (Hispanic individuals below the poverty line) calculated by the Census.
 Because PUR data come only from agricultural uses, I predicted that chlorpyrifos use would be positively correlated with agricultural employment, and therefore retrieved an agricultural employment variable as a potential control.
 (See also table \ref{tab.iv} and section \ref{sec.iv_selection}.)

-I calculated population densities and proportions (e.g., the fraction of all residents who are Hispanic) for the total population and each of these ACS variables for every tract and place, using Census-recommended methods to calculate MOEs for these derived variables [@USCensusBureauAmericanCommunitySurvey, 11ff].
-9 tracts and 15 places with estimated total population or total employment of 0 were excluded from all analyses.
+Population densities and proportions (e.g., the fraction of all residents who are Hispanic) were calculated for the total population and each of these ACS variables for every tract and place, using Census-recommended methods to calculate MOEs for these derived variables [@USCensusBureauAmericanCommunitySurvey, 11ff].
+9 tracts and 15 places with estimated total population or total employment of 0 were excluded; 391 places and 1,044 tracts were used in all further analysis.

 Because much of the study area is rural, tract size and population density varied over four orders of magnitude, from 0.8 to 5600 residents per $km^2$.
 Places cover 87% of the population, including 83% of non-Hispanic White and 88% of Hispanic residents, with population densities between 1.4 and 4400 residents per $km^2$.
 However, places are geographically separated from each other, covering only 8% of the area of the tracts; in constructing contiguity-based spatial weights, 62% of places had no neighbors.

 The Modifiable Areal Unit Problem (MAUP) has been used to criticize dEJ projects [@SteelEnvironmentalJusticeValues2012;  @TaylorToxiccommunitiesenvironmental2014, 41ff].
 "Egocentric neighborhood" methods have been used to address the MAUP in segregation research [@ReardonMeasuresSpatialSegregation2004].
 However, this method assumes that populations are distributed evenly within each discrete region (e.g., each Census tract).
 This assumption is inappropriate for this project, which includes many spatially heterogeneous rural regions.
 In addition, the large geographic scale of this project would require millions — if not tens of millions — of egocentric neighborhoods, and so literally trillions of distance calculations between neighborhoods and chlorpyrifos uses.
 The Census tract-level distance calculations already pressed the limits of the computing power available for this phase of the project.
 More fine-grained regions (e.g., Census block groups or blocks) would have multiplied uncertainty in the ACS estimates, and also likely would have exceeded the available computing power.

-As a compromise, I used block population counts from the 2010 Census to calculate weighted centroids for each tract and place.
+As a compromise, block population counts from the 2010 Census were used to calculate weighted centroids for each tract and place.
 These centroids more accurately represent the "average location" of the population in each tract, without requiring more computing power in the distance calculation step.
-By comparison, @LievanosRacedeprivationimmigrant2015 conducts a dEJ study of air toxic exposure across the US using Census tract centroids alone.[^NLCD]

-[^NLCD]: An alternative approach would be to use the National Land Cover Database (NLCD), which was most recently released in 2011.  (<https://www.mrlc.gov/nlcd2011.php>)  Specifically, tract populations could be interpolated across the four categories of developed land identified in the NLCD.
-Unfortunately, this public data source did not come to my attention until too late in the process of preparing this manuscript.

 Chlorpyrifos use section centroids, Census tracts, and places included in the study area are shown in figure \ref{fig.chlor_use}.